umbraco/Umbraco.AuthorizedServices/README.md

 ###### CanManuallyProvideToken

-Specifies whether an administrator can manually add tokens.
+Specifies whether the service supports generating of tokens via the provider's developer portal such that an administrator can manually add one via the backoffice.

 ###### CanManuallyProvideApiKey